Lukas-Michalek/MixxedMessages/README.md

  + node.js v19.0.0

 ## Setup
  + Please unsure that node.js is installed.
-If not use my recommendation is to use the [offical website](https://nodejs.org/en/) for download
+If not, my recommendation is to use the [offical website](https://nodejs.org/en/) for download
- + In order to download this repository you will need to 'clone' it
+ + In order to download this repository you will need to 'clone' it.

  + Using git bash please navigate to directory where you want to download these files:
  ```